Sudbury Basin: Structure

-The full extent of the Sudbury Basin is 62 km long, 30 km wide and 15 km deep, although the modern ground surface is much shallower.
+The full extent of the Sudbury Basin is 62 km long, 30 km wide, and 15 km deep, although the modern ground surface is much shallower.

 The main units characterizing the Sudbury Structure can be subdivided into three groups: the Sudbury Igneous Complex (SIC), the Whitewater Group, and footwall brecciated country rocks that include offset dikes and the Sub layer.
 The SIC is believed to be a stratified impact melt sheet composed from the base up of sub layer norite, mafic norite, felsic norite, quartz gabbro, and granophyre.

 The Whitewater Group consists of a suevite and sedimentary package composed of the Onaping (fallback breccias), Onwatin, and Chelmsford Formations in stratigraphic succession.
 Footwall rocks, associated with the impact event, consist of Sudbury Breccia (pseudotachylite), footwall breccia, radial and concentric quartz dioritic breccia dikes (polymict impact melt breccias), and the discontinuous sub layer.

 Because considerable erosion has occurred since the Sudbury event, an estimated 6 km in the North Range, it is difficult to directly constrain the actual size of the diameter of the original transient cavity, or the final rim diameter.

-The deformation of the Sudbury structure occurred in five main deformation events (by age in Mega years):
+The deformation of the Sudbury structure occurred in five main deformation events (by age in millions of years):